Attaching wood to concrete floors and walls

 To finish off a whole basement with scores of wall furring strips and/or floor sill plates, you can spend as little as $20 for the hammer-activated gun or $70 for the trigger-activated type.
 For occasional use, rent a heavier-duty tool for about $25 a day.
 Either way, it will cost a combined 50¢ to 75¢ for one power load and a standard drive pin.

 NOTE: Before you work with stud guns, check with your local building officials.
-The use of power fasteners is sometimes restricted with certain construction techniques and situations.
+The use of power fasteners is sometimes restricted by certain construction techniques and situations.

 Not suitable for all concrete